Summer Job or Internship—What's Best for Your College Student?

 - The intern is not necessarily entitled to a job at the conclusion of the internship.

-Whether it's a paid internship, unpaid internship, part time job or full time work, showing initiative and motivation to continue to learn and improve skills during the summer break will help college students to expand their resumes and broaden their knowledge, while also aiding in the search for the right career.
+Whether it's a paid internship, unpaid internship, part-time job or full-time work, showing initiative and motivation to continue to learn and improve skills during the summer break will help college students expand their resumes and broaden their knowledge, while also aiding in their search for the right career.